Official websites use .mil

 Depending on how long your Technical Training is will determine when you receive your assignment.
 Typically an Airman can expect to receive their orders three to four weeks after the start of training.
 If you have a long Technical Training such as six months, it could take a little longer to receive orders.
 Again, the length of your Technical Training will affect the timeline of when you will receive your orders.
 Keep in mind that each location may have a different set of rules so please get with local MTL to find out all the details for that location.

-What is the Technical Training School Rope System?
+What is the Technical Training rope system?

 Green Rope - This is a student leader.
-A Green Rope ensures accountability for cleanliness of assigned floor with correct arrangement of common area rooms and other areas; responsible for the conduct and appearance of assigned element while in formation; maintains daily/weekly detail roster to ensure inspection order at all times on assigned floor.
+A Green rope ensures accountability for cleanliness of assigned floor with correct arrangement of common area rooms and other areas; responsible for the conduct and appearance of assigned element while in formation; maintains daily/weekly detail roster to ensure inspection order at all times on assigned floor.
 Motivated students volunteer for this position.
 They are typically responsible for all Airmen assigned to a dormitory bay and/or element, and, and are generally the ones who march the students to and from class.

-Yellow Rope - The Yellow Rope is a "Flight Leader."
+Yellow Rope - The Yellow rope is a "Flight Leader."
 They are typically responsible for all Airmen assigned to a dormitory floor and/or flight.
-It's one step up from the Green Rope.
+It's one step up from the Green rope.
 They generally have greater responsibility.
 They are usually responsible to ensure the dormitories are maintained up to standards.
-Supervises the duty performance of Green Ropes who show exceptional leadership skills can be selected for this position.
+Supervises the duty performance of Green ropes who show exceptional leadership skills can be selected for this position.

 Black Rope - Student Drill Team and Special Activities Team.